-2-5 High-Voltage Safety System
+2-5 High Voltage Safety System

-The high-voltage safety system is intended to help keep vehicle occupants and emergency responders safe from high-voltage electricity.
+The high voltage safety system is intended to help keep vehicle occupants and emergency responders safe from high voltage electricity.

-- A high-voltage fuse provides short circuit protection inside the high-voltage battery. - The high-voltage safety system is insulated from the metal chassis. - Positive and negative high-voltage power cables are connected to the high-voltage battery and are controlled by normally open system main relays (SMR1 and SMR2).
-When the vehicle is shut off, the relays stop electrical flow from leaving the high-voltage battery.
-However, it can take approximately ten (10) minutes for the high-voltage capacitor to fully discharge.
+- A high voltage fuse provides short circuit protection inside the high voltage battery. - The high voltage safety system is insulated from the metal chassis. - Positive and negative high voltage power cables are connected to the high voltage battery and are controlled by normally open system main relays (SMR1 and SMR2).
+When the vehicle is shut off, the relays stop electrical flow from leaving the high voltage battery.
+However, it can take approximately ten (10) minutes for the high voltage capacitor to fully discharge.

-- A The high-voltage system and high-voltage capacitor may remain powered for up to approximately 10 minutes after the vehicle is shut off.
-Appropriate Personal Protective Equipment (PPE) must always be worn when touching or working on high-voltage components to avoid risk of electrical shock and severe personal injury or death. - A The high-voltage battery retains high-voltage at all times.
-Appropriate PPE must always be worn when touching or working on high-voltage components to avoid risk of electrical shock and severe personal injury or death.

-- A ground fault monitor continuously monitors for high-voltage leakage to the metal chassis while the vehicle is running.
-If a malfunction is detected, the HPCM (hybrid powertrain control module) will illuminate the hybrid system warning lamp in the instrument cluster. - The high-voltage battery relays (SMR1 and SMR2) will automatically open to stop the electrical flow in a front, side or certain rear collisions that are sufficient enough to activate the supplemental restraint system (SRS).
+- The high voltage system and high voltage capacitor may remain powered for up to approximately 10 minutes after the vehicle is shut off.
+Personal Protective Equipment (PPE) must always be worn when touching or working on high voltage components to avoid risk of electrical shock and severe personal injury or death. - The high voltage battery retains high voltage at all times.
+PPE must always be worn when touching or working on high voltage components to avoid risk of electrical shock and severe personal injury or death. - A ground fault monitor continuously monitors for high voltage leakage to the metal chassis while the vehicle is running.
+If a malfunction is detected, the HPCM (hybrid powertrain control module) will illuminate the hybrid system warning lamp in the instrument cluster. - The high voltage battery relays (SMR1 and SMR2) will automatically open to stop the electrical flow in a front, side or certain rear collisions that are sufficient enough to activate the supplemental restraint system (SRS).

-2-6 High-Voltage Circuit Shut-Off System
+2-6 High Voltage Circuit Shut-Off System

-This vehicle is equipped with a system to shut off the current from the high-voltage battery by the following methods:
+This vehicle is equipped with a system to shut off the current from the high voltage battery by the following methods:

-Service plug Positioned in the right rear area of the high-voltage battery, this plug shuts off the output of high-voltage when manually removed.
-System main relays (located in the high- voltage battery) Controlled by the ignition switch, these relays are powered by the 12-volt system and shut off high-voltage from the high-voltage battery.
-Emergency shut-off system In the case of a collision (front and side collisions in which the air bags are deployed, certain rear collisions) or certain system malfunctions this system is designed to shut off the high-voltage from the high-voltage battery.
+Service plug Positioned in the center area of the high voltage battery, this plug shuts off the output of high voltage when manually removed.
+System main relays (located in the high voltage battery) Controlled by the ignition switch, these relays are powered by the 12-volt system and shut off high voltage from the high voltage battery.
+Emergency shut-off system In the case of a collision (air bag deployment, etc.) or certain system malfunc- tions this system is designed to shut off the high voltage from the high volt- age battery.